David Cameron rejects Cable immigration criticism

 "We have a very good and robust policy and this is the policy of the whole government," he said.
 "This policy is Lib Dem policy.
-This policy is coalition policy."'Choice of language'
+This policy is coalition policy."

 Mr Cable, however, refused to back down on the issue, when questioned, telling BBC Manchester: "The reference to tens of thousands rather than hundreds of thousands of people is not part of coalition policy."

 He added: "My references were about the language used and I stand by that, but it's not a criticism of coalition policy."